lsst-ts/observatory-ops-docs/Daytime-Operations/Introduction-Combined-Calibrations-Procedure/introduction-combined-calibrations-procedure.rst

 ``Internal verification`` asks "are the data taken with the camera consistent with themselves?", covering stability ranges on the minute/hour level.
 By default, the script will run in ``external verification`` mode.

-For at least one type of test (as defined in `DMTN-101`_), if the majority of tests fail verification in the majority of detectors and the majority of exposures, then the script will terminate after calculating these verification statistics.
+For at least one type of test (as defined in the sections of `DMTN-101`_), if the majority of tests fail verification in the majority of detectors and the majority of exposures, then the script will terminate after calculating these verification statistics.
 If ``generate_calibrations`` is ``True``, the calibration will not be certified into the ``calibration_collection`` collection.
 The configuration parameters ``number_verification_tests_threshold_bias``, ``number_verification_tests_threshold_dark``, and ``number_verification_tests_threshold_flat`` will be used to define thresholds to decide whether the calibration will pass verification and should be certified or not.
 Currently, verification is only implemented for ``BIAS``, ``DARK``, and ``FLAT`` calibration types.